scrapinghub/web-poet/docs/intro/overrides.rst

 .. _`intro-rule-subset`:

-Using only a subset of the available OverrideRules
+Using only a subset of the available ApplyRules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose that the use case from the previous section has changed wherein a
-subset of :class:`~.OverrideRule` would be used.
+subset of :class:`~.ApplyRule` would be used.
 This could be achieved by
 using the :meth:`~.PageObjectRegistry.search_overrides` method which allows for
 convenient selection of a subset of rules from a given registry.